The Narcissus in early November 2018. The 37-foot-long

 The Museum has had a very active parts department for nearly eighty years now.
 The Narcissus, like many previous restorations, benefits from the parts department by having many parts available for use in the restoration or for use as a template to make or cast replica parts.

 Above left, an original destination sign from the Arbutus was donated to the Gray Historical Society by the late Mrs. Gertrude Libbey Anthony.
 Mrs. Anthony was the eldest daughter of W. S. Libbey, the builder of the Portland-Lewiston Interurban.
-Gray Historical Society allowed us to borrow the sign so that we could take measurements in order to create two replica signs for the Narcissus.
+Gray Historical Society allowed us to borrow the sign so that we could take measurements to create two replica signs for the Narcissus.
 Above right, a 3-D drawing of the original sign brackets (that the four wooden panels attach to) was created and will be used to cast four new brackets to make the two new signs.

 There are two, six-foot, leather-upholstered bench seats in the smoking compartment and two, two-passenger, plush-upholstered bench seats attached to the bulkhead that separates the smoking compartment from the passenger compartment.
 No remnants of either of these seats or accessories survived.
 Vintage Electric Railway Journal articles or advertisements, and in some cases, looking at similar seating in other vehicles on campus, have been very helpful in learning about a variety of components, designs, patents, and in some cases, details of placements of components.